mk590901/ESP32-MQTT-CLIENT/README.md

 In essence, this application is a clone of the [__ECG MQTT SERVICE__](https://github.com/mk590901/ECG-MQTT-SERVICE) application, which has some additions that allow to control the __ESP32-S3__ chip.
 To be more precise, current __ESP32 MQTT Client ≈ ECG MQTT SERVICE + [ESP32 Control Panel](https://github.com/mk590901/ESP32-Control-Panel)__.

-To clarify the implementation features, it is enough to refer to the https://github.com/mk590901/ECG-MQTT-SERVICE, https://github.com/mk590901/ESP32-Control-Panel and https://github.com/mk590901/TOIT-ECG-GENERATOR repositories.
+To clarify the implementation features, it's enough to refer to the https://github.com/mk590901/ECG-MQTT-SERVICE, https://github.com/mk590901/ESP32-Control-Panel and https://github.com/mk590901/TOIT-ECG-GENERATOR repositories.
 The latter contains information about the application written in Toit for the __ESP32-S3 μ-controller__.

 ## Features